 Shimla, Dec 27 (IANS) Very little could have gone right for 15-year-old Baksho Devi, poor and fatherless, and with a stone in her gall bladder.

-And very little has, actually, but for her courage and determination that have made her a hero on the social media, and in sports arena.
+And very little has, actually, but for her courage and determination that have made her a hero on the social media.

 Baksho Devi won the race despite running barefoot – for her family couldn’t afford to buy her running shoes.